April 10th, 2018

 Everybody prefers to play with a brand new ball.
 The notion is that smoother balls have less resistance to travel through air, hence travels a longer distance.
 At the end of round 1:

 Tom: What just happened?
 In principle, the ball I hit should have traveled a longer distance, which isn’t the case.

 This was the idea behind having irregularities or “simples” in a golf ball.
 Since then, a lot of research has gone into this to discover the perfect combination of the irregularities.

 Yes, you read it right, the perfect combination (symmetry) for the irregularity.

-Dimples and their impact on the golf ball traveling through the air can be described using fluid dynamics.
+Golf ball dimples and their impact on the ball traveling through the air can be described using fluid dynamics.

 Basically, there are two types of fluid dynamic flows: laminar and turbulent.
 In general, many real-life applications are turbulent in nature.
 This can generally be obtained from a factor called Reynolds number.
 In the current scenario, when the ball is smooth, it gives rise to something close to a laminar flow.
 In this case, the fluid flow downstream detaches from the surface of the ball in the form of vortices.
 This phenomenon is called flow separation, which gives rise to a viscous wake behind the ball that slows it down.